 ___________________________________________________________________________

 Note: I would like to share with you through these few words, photographs and hyperlinked websites, a 3 Dimensional experience as though you were actually there with us.
-Click on any photograph and it should enlarge to different size ….. at least half screen or size full screen.
+Click on any photograph and it should enlarge to a different size ….. at least half screen or size full screen.
 It will be clearer in detail than the photo on the post.
 It will be as if you were really there looking at the actual scene.
-You are an arm chair traveller with us.
+You are an armchair traveller with us.

 ____________________________________________________________________________

 In 2016, the house is looking well finished in the setting of the bush.
 Birds flit around the glass outside with strident bushland calls.
-Occasional wild ducks shelter beside the water filled ponds which drain thunderstorm water away from the house.
+Occasional wild ducks shelter beside the water-filled ponds which drain thunderstorm water away from the house.
 In summer if water remains, blue waterlilies multiply from last years seed left in the muddy bottom when the ponds have dried up.

 ______________________________________________________________________________